 Commonwealth of the Northern Mariana Islands and Guam: USGS

 Idaho: Geological Survey

 New Mexico: Bureau of Geology & Mineral Resources

 Learn More about Earthquakes in Cascadia

-This section provides an FAQ about earthquakes that answers common questions about these events.
+Go to the FAQ about earthquakes for answers to common questions about these events.

-Some towns and cities in Cascadia are more vulnerable to earthquakes and hazards than others.
-That is, they are more at risk if an earthquake strikes.
-Among areas that are vulnerable, different communities will be affected in different ways.
 CREW and other groups use various tools to try to understand how future earthquakes would affect different parts of the region and what communities stand to lose during and after an event.
-Learn more about Cascadia’s societal risk from earthquakes.
+Learn more.